 How to Access the Nobel System

 All members of Princeton with a NetID have access to the Nobel system.
 If you joined the university for before July 2021 then you should first activate your Unix account (click on "Update your Unix Account").
-Connect to Nobel using the following SSH command:
+Connect to Nobel by opening an SSH client and typing the following SSH command:

 $ ssh <YourNetID>@nobel.princeton.edu

 The Nobel system is open to the world so there is no need to use a VPN.
 For more on how to SSH, see the Knowledge Base article Secure Shell (SSH): Frequently Asked Questions (FAQ).
 If you are new to Linux then look at Introduction to Unix at Princeton.

 As of June 2021, the default shell for all OIT-managed Linux systems is /bin/bash.
 If you wish to change the default shell then see Unix: How do I enable/change the default Unix shell on my account?